LSSTDESC/tom_desc/README.md

   - Fix an annoying spin permissions issue so that postgres can read the volume
       - Don't start the postgres workload (make it a scalable deployment of 0 pods)
       - Make a temporary workload that gives you a linux shell and mounts the same volume
-      - chown <uid>:<gid> on the mounted volume inside a pod running that temporary workload where uid and gid are of the postgres user (101 and 104 in my case)
+      - chown {uid}:{gid} on the mounted volume inside a pod running that temporary workload where uid and gid are of the postgres user (101 and 104 in my case)
       - Now set the postgres workload to a scalable deployment of 1 pod;
       - it should run happily.
   - Create the postgres_ro user used by the db app:
-      - CREATE USER postgres_ro PASSWORD '<password>';   (password is what you put in secrets)
+      - CREATE USER postgres_ro PASSWORD '{password}';   (password is what you put in secrets)
       - GRANT CONNECT ON DATABASE tom_desc TO postgres_ro;
       - In the tom_desc database:
           - GRANT USAGE ON SCHEMA public TO postgres_ro;